My clients need a deck built around their existing above-ground pool. How can I design it for them in Chief?

 Make a note of the pool's Height value and click OK.

-Select Build> Decks> Straight Deck Railing from the menu, then click and drag to draw deck railings around the pool, creating a Deck room.
+Select Build> Railing and Deck> Straight Deck Railing from the menu, then click and drag to draw deck railings around the pool, creating a Deck room.

 Click the Select Objects button, then click on the deck railings and move them as needed to create a deck of the desired size and position.